rgelb/tsqllint/README.md

 # TSQLLint

+Forked from the [original](https://github.com/tsqllint/tsqllint).
 TSQLLint is a tool for describing, identifying, and reporting the presence of anti-patterns in TSQL scripts.

+## My changes

+* Added an additional rule to look out for tables without NOLOCK hints
+* Added loading config file from executing directory in addition to the current directory
+* Updated to .NET Core 5

+## Still to do

+* CommandLineParser package needs to be upgraded to the latest version because the referenced one was compiled against .NET 4.x.
+But since it works anyway and the upgrade broke code, the update will have to wait.

 ## Installation